GaloisInc/cryptol/cryptol-remote-api/python/README.md

 ## Supported Python Versions

-Currently `cryptol-remote-api supports` python `3.12` and is untested on other versions.
+Currently `cryptol-remote-api` supports python `3.12`.
+The `cryptol-remote-api` currently uses the default ubuntu 22.04 version and will be updated in issue #1661.